-If you notice symptoms like this after a car accident, or bad slip and fall, etc., you must immediately create a medical record.
+If you notice symptoms like this after a car accident, lousy slip, fall, etc., you must immediately create a medical record.
 Next, you need to speak to a lawyer.
 In any event, the insurance industry will argue there is no relationship between your TMJ, etc., and the wreck.

 But a medical expert hired by your lawyer may be able to show a causal connection and get your money for these injuries.

 - How much money can you get?
-Well, that all depends upon your attorney and how bad you are hurt.
+Well, that all depends upon your attorney and how badly you are hurt.

 Can Whiplash Cause Permanent, Excruciating Pain?